kumar303/llama-deal-with-it/README.md

 # ⚠️

 Don't get me wrong, the AI hype right now is out of control.
 I find services like [Suno](https://suno.com/) that generate a song from a prompt devoid of creativity.
 That's not a tool, it's a rubber stamp.
-If it were to let me describe or, even better, _express_ a drum rhythm without having to spend 10 years mastering the drums then doing the same thing with bass guitar, keys, vocals, and letting me build _my own song_ then that would make it a tool.
+If it were to let me describe or, even better, _express_ a perfectly timed yet nuanced drum rhythm without having to spend 10 years mastering the drums and then doing the same with bass guitar, keys, vocals--letting me build _my own song_--then that would make it a tool.

 # 📖

 Sal Khan [mentioned](https://www.theverge.com/decoder-podcast-with-nilay-patel/766082/khan-academy-ceo-sal-khan-ai-education-schoolhouse-hank-green-interview) how teachers protested when text books were first introduced into classrooms, fearing they'd get replaced by the text books.
 Teachers never went away and it's hard to imagine going to school without a physical or digital text book.
-When the dust settles and a few useful LLM tools remain in hand, we might think of AI more like text books.
+When the dust settles and we're left clutching an LLM toolbox, we might look back on AI more like those text books.

 <hr />